 Hot Water Bottle Or Microwave Heat Pack

 Hot water bottles have been used as a source of warmth and wellbeing for many many years.
-More recently we have seen the arrival of the microwaveable version.
+More recently we have seen the arrival of the microwavable version.
 There are many differences between the two and these should be considered carefully before making your choice.

-A hot water bottle is generally filled with hot (not boiling) water and when used in conjunction with a good hot water bottle cover can remain warm all night providing it remains inside the bed.
-A microwave heat pack is heated only in the microwave and will stay warm for 20 minutes to 2 hours.
-Both can also be used as cooling aids.
-A hot water bottle filled with cold water in the summer months can help keep you cool.
-A microwave pack can be placed in the freezer for a couple of hours and then be used as an aid to ease sprains etc.
+The most commonly asked question is How long does a hot water bottle stay warm?
+A hot water bottle is generally filled with hot (not boiling) water and when used in conjunction with a good hot water bottle cover can remain warm all night providing if it remains inside the bed.
+Uncovered it will stay warm for for approx 1-2 hours.
+A hot water bottle filled with cold water can be placed in the fridge or freezer and can help keep you cool during the summer months.

-Although this remains the largest available, you can now purchase hot water bottle in smaller sizes : 500 ml, 750 ml and 1.5 litre .
+Although this remains the largest available, you can now purchase hot water bottles in smaller sizes : 500 ml, 750 ml and 1.5 litre .
 The smaller versions tend to be useful for taking away on trips and are compact for packing into a suitcase.

 Microwave heat packs also known as wheat bags and hotties come in a wide range of colours designs and styles.
 From a standard pack, they vary from body wraps, neck, shoulder and back warmers

 Both should be used with caution and ALWAYS follow the manufactures instructions on heating.
 Whichever you choose either will give you an aid for natural pain relief and are great to snuggle up to on a cold winters night.